-Where appropriate, and where commercial considerations permit, the terms of the mandate and the basis on which the investment manager is engaged will be defined specifically for the Scheme.
-Where such tailoring is not directly achievable, the Trustees will invest in pooled funds where the objectives of the fund and the policies of the investment manager will be evaluated by the Trustees to ensure that they are appropriate for the needs of the Scheme.
+The Trustees will invest in pooled funds where the objectives of the fund and the policies of the investment manager will be evaluated by the Trustees to ensure that they are appropriate for the needs of the Scheme.

 Remuneration for each mandate is determined at the inception of each mandate based on commercial considerations and typically set according to the total value of invested assets.
 Where appropriate to the nature of the mandate, the term of the mandate and the role the mandate plays within the investment strategy, the Trustees may agree to a fee structure where the investment manager is incentivised to deliver outperformance relative to an agreed benchmark, typically in conjunction with a tiered fee structure based on the total value of invested assets.
-The Trustees periodically review the fees paid to its investment manager against industry standards.
+The Trustees periodically review the fees paid to the investment manager against industry standards.
 Those fees are set out in the Scheme's Investment Policy Implementation Document ("IPID").

-The Trustees review the nature of Scheme investments on a regular basis, with particular reference to suitability and diversification.
-The Trustees seek and consider written advice from a suitably qualified person when determining the appropriateness of each manager and mandate for the Scheme, particularly in relation to diversification, risk, expected return and liquidity.
+The Trustees review the suitability of the Scheme investments on a regular basis.
+The Trustees seek and consider written advice from a suitably qualified person when determining the appropriateness of each manager and mandate for the Scheme, considering matters such as diversification, risk, expected return and liquidity.
 If, at any time, investment in a security or product not previously known to the Trustees is proposed, appropriate advice is sought and considered to ensure its suitability.

-The Trustees recognise the short-term objective and appoints its investment manager to invest in such a way that generates sustainable returns.
+The Trustees recognise the short-term objective and appoints the investment manager to invest in such a way that generates sustainable returns.
 The Trustees will carry out necessary due diligence on the underlying investment decision making process, to ensure the investment manager makes investment decisions over an appropriate time horizon aligned with the Scheme objective.